HS189/dialogue-system/notes/An information retrieval approach to short text conversation.md

 #### question

-- how to select a proper query sets to query for the calculate of query-post match features?
+- how to select a proper query sets to construct labeled training data (the calculate of query-post/query-response match features)?

-  old retrieval methods - the top-10 not include the original post

-  current retrieval methods - the top-1 is the original post
+  `for each selected (query) post, the labeled comments are not originally given to it` - In this way, you need label all the comments.

+  You can calculate the query-post/query-response match features...

+  `for each selected (query) post, the labeled comments are originally given to it` - In this way, the only positive label comment is the originally given by the (query) post, all other comments viewed as negative label.

+  Using this weakly labeled data, you can't  incorporate the query-post features in the models!

+- how to training the rank model and avoid over-fitting?

-  how to improve the precision on the top of it?
+- there is a system get highly recall value 90% at retrieval stage, how to improve the precision on the top of it?

-  -- retrieval bad case - long tail problem?
+  -- analysis the bad case at retrieval stage, is it a long tail problem (not every topic is covered by corpus)?

   -- retrieval system how to handle it?

-- how to training the rank model and avoid over-fitting?